 Back then, in the world I come from, the Internet and cell phones were permeating popular culture to the point of saturation.
 This young Wa girl was instead playing alongside a few other village children using a technology that was relatively new to them — an elastic band!
 They were fascinated by the trajectory they could achieve and the distance to which they could launch homemade darts as two of their peers stretched the elastic closer and closer to snapping point.

 Perhaps this girl will one day write about her childhood elastic band experience on social media.
 Or perhaps she will be the engineer who designs Burma's first rocket launched into space.

-The Wa are featured in our documentary, Peoples of the World: Southeast Asia.
+The Wa are featured in our documentary, Indigenous Peoples of Southeast Asia.